Print friendly version

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 In Depth Information

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Idiopathic pulmonary hypertension.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Pulmonary arterial hypertension.
 Click on the link to view a sample search on this topic.

 - The U.S. Food and Drug Administration (FDA) approved a new orphan drug called Letairis for the treatment of pulmonary arterial hypertension.
 To read the news release regarding this drug, click on the link.